-ACTIVATING THE FREIGHT YARD SOUNDS
+ACTIVATING AND TRIGGERING FREIGHT YARD SOUNDS

-Before FYS can be heard, the feature must be armed as described on the proceeding pages.
-Once armed, activating the FYS effects is accomplished by simply interrupting the transformer throttle and parking the engine in the Neutral position with track power remaining on.
-Remember, power to the track must remain on while the engine sits in Neutral in order for the FYS effects to operate.

-At this point ProtoSounds® has taken over control of your engine and disabled the bell and whistle buttons from responding to any futher operator input.
-In addition, ProtoSounds® has reconfigured the way the reverse unit functions by disabling the Reverse state during operation of the FYS effects.
-This forces the engine to leave your freight yard in the same direction that it arrived in.
-The following operator controlled "events" control FYS's actions and sound effects.
+Before FYS can be heard the feature must be activated first.
+Activation is accomplished by holding down the bell button for three or more seconds as described in the Activating and Triggering The Squeaking Brake Sounds section found earlier on page 6 Once the squeaking brake feature is activated, FYS will be played the next time the engine enters the neutral position.
+In order for FYS to begin, power must remain on once the engine enters the Neutral position.
+At this point ProtoSoundsTM has taken over control of your engine and disabled the bell and whistle buttons from any further operator functions.
+In addition, ProtoSoundsTM has reconfigured the way the DCRU Reverse Unit functions by disabling the reverse unit state during operation of the FYS feature.
+This forces the engine to leave your freight yard in the same direction it arrived in.
+The following operator controlled "events" control FYS's actions and sounds.